-Clearance: These high-speed TM1804-based LED strips are on clearance and will be discontinued when the remaining stock is gone.
-They are being replaced by similar, newer WS2812B-based strips.
+Discontinuation notice: These high-speed TM1804-based LED strips have been replaced by similar, newer WS2812B-based strips.
 The new strips use almost the same control interface, so you can use the same code to control either of them and you can chain one type to the other.
 However, the two types of strips have different, incompatible connectors, and the order of the red and green channels in the protocol is swapped: the TM1804 colors are sent in red-green-blue order while the WS2812B colors are sent in green-red-blue order.

 These RGB LED strips are an easy way to add complex lighting effects to a project.
 A dedicated driver IC for each LED allows you to control the color and brightness of each LED independently.
 The strips are available in lengths of 1 meter (30 LEDs), 2 meters (60 LEDs), and 5 meters (150 LEDs).

 Using the LED strip

 Each LED strip has four connectors (except for the 5 m strip, which does not have a power output).
 These can be seen in the adjacent picture, from right to left: data input and power input on one end of the strip, data output and power output on the other end.
 The data and power output connectors are only used when chaining multiple strips together.